ring0-rootkit/IRC/readme.md

-# IRC-Client
+# IRC-Client v2
-*  a command-line IRC client written in C. It allows users to connect to an IRC server, join a channel, and send messages to the channel.
+> A command-line IRC client written in C. It allows users to connect to an IRC server, join a channel, and send messages to the channel.
 The program provides a simple and intuitive interface for users to interact with the IRC server.

+This improved version includes:

+- Error Handling: Improved error handling to be more robust.
+- Code Organization: Split the code into multiple files for better readability and maintainability.
+- Memory Management: Ensured there are no memory leaks.
+- Logging: Added logging for better debugging.
+- Threading: Used threads instead of fork to handle input/output concurrently.

 # How to use